A-Dnj/CompChem/VMD/README.md

 You then use it in the appropriate folder. <br>
 In the last line, "cube" specifies the file type. <br>

-## Automatized screenshot of XYZ files
+## Automatized Screenshot of XYZ Files
 The script [xyz_to_png.tcl](xyz_to_png.tcl) generates PNG screenshots of all the .xyz files in a given folder. <br>
 ```
 $cd code_directory